Get the Right Amount of Sleep for the Healthy Heart

 Recognizing a sleep problem

-Do you wake up frequently at nights or feel tired after spending a restless night?
-Do you feel sleepy or fatigued for the whole day?
+Do you wake up frequently at night or feel tired after spending a restless night?
+Do you feel sleepy or tired for the whole day?
 Consider these as the signs of sleep apnea.
 Other symptoms include snoring, choking, or stop breathing during sleep.
-These are the symptoms which many people don’t realize that they do, so it is important to confirm with your partner who shares the bed with you.
+These are the symptoms that many people don’t realize that they do, so it is important to confirm with your partner who shares the bed with you.
+Understand what does lack of sleep causes and start figuring out the possibilities of achieving healthy sleep.

-Severe sleep apnea especially ate the middle or old age, can increase the risk of premature death.
-More common signs of a sleep problem include staying asleep, and difficulty falling asleep.
-People who are suffering from heart disease often have low energy levels than sleepiness.
+Severe sleep apnea, especially at the middle or old age, can increase the risk of premature death.
+More common signs of a sleep problem include staying asleep and difficulty falling asleep.
+People who are suffering from heart disease often have lower energy levels than sleepiness.

 Sleep deprivation and heart health

-Sleep is essential for a healthy heart, and those who don’t sleep enough are high risk for conditions highlighted above regardless of age, or lifestyle habits like smoking, or drinking.
-Getting quality sleep is important if you don’t want to hurt your heart.
-It is not entirely understood why lack of sleep is detrimental to heart, but researches believed that sleeping for too little causes disruptions in the biological process like glucose metabolism, the pressure of blood, blood glucose levels and inflammation.
-The same concept applies in the case of oversleeping.
+Sleep is essential for a healthy heart, and those who don’t sleep enough are at high risk for the conditions highlighted above regardless of age or lifestyle habits like smoking or drinking.
+Quality sleep is important if you don’t want to hurt your heart.
+It is not entirely understood why lack of sleep is detrimental to the heart, but researchers believe that sleeping for too little causes disruptions in biological processes like glucose metabolism, blood pressure, blood glucose levels, and body inflammation.
+The same concept applies to oversleeping.

 According to these studies, people with sleep apnea are more likely to develop congestive heart failure than men without having this night-time sleep disorder.
-This shows that poor sleeping can put you at risk of heart disease as well.
+This shows that sleep and heart health are greatly connected.

 Ways to improve sleep

-1. Report symptoms to your health care specialist- According to research studies, there are numerous sleep disorders and associated health concerns, so it is important to pinpoint the problem.
-You must accept the fact that if you are not sleeping, there is something wrong with your system and consider an excellent treatment to get rid of the problem.
+1. Report symptoms to your health care specialist – According to research studies, there are numerous sleep disorders and associated health concerns, so it is important to pinpoint the problem.
+If you are not sleeping, you must accept that something is wrong with your body system.

-2. Get your problem treated- Fic an appointment with a sleep psychologist to know about the therapies for sleep apnea.
+1. Get your problem treated – Make an appointment with a sleep psychologist to learn about sleep apnea therapies.
 Patients with insomnia may benefit from cognitive behavioral therapy with a sleep expert.
+Book an appointment to work out how to get enough sleep.

-3. Shed extra pounds- Being overweight or obese increases the risk of heart disease.
+1. Shed extra pounds – Being overweight or obese increases the risk of heart disease.
 Improved sleep helps to lose weight, especially belly fat.
-According to research performed by Johns Hopkins, people with diabetes those who lost belly fat improved sleep regardless of their gender or change or how they lose weight.
+According to research by Johns Hopkins, people with diabetes who lost belly fat improved their sleep regardless of their gender or change or how they lose weight.

 Tips to get better sleep